Breastfeeding

 At the hospital or at home

 After you give birth, your midwife will have lots of experience with breastfeeding mothers and will be able to help you get started.
 You can also get help from lactation consultants who have specific training in breastfeeding support.
-Many hospitals run a weekly drop-in breastfeeding clinic so you can talk to breastfeeding experts and other mums, and get ongoing support.
+Many hospitals run a weekly drop-in breastfeeding clinic so you can talk to breastfeeding experts and other mothers, and get ongoing support.

 At your local health centre